Achilles Tendon Tears

 - a sudden onset of severe pain (feeling of being kicked in the back of the leg)

 Seeking medical advice immediately is important, as early intervention typically improves the outcome of any intervention.
-To learn more about ruptures to the Achilles Tendon, please go to: Achilles Tendon Rupture or What Are The Signs of a Torn Achilles Tendon.
+To learn more about ruptures to the Achilles Tendon, please go to: Achilles Tendon Rupture, Achilles Tendon Injuries or What Are The Signs of a Torn Achilles Tendon.

 JOI and JOI Rehab